Donor Profile

 By issue

-Climate: Biden has made climate a top priority.
-In his April 2021 Leaders’ Summit on Climate, Biden announced that the US would double climate finance for LICs by 2024.
-He also elevated the role of US Special Presidential Envoy for Climate to a cabinet position.
-In late 2021, USAID released a draft climate change strategy, which sets performance targets for 2030 on climate, including CO2 reduction and putting US$150 billion in public and private sector funding toward addressing climate change.
-Funding for climate programs in the International Affairs Budget, which are largely cross-cutting, are not detailed.
+Climate: Funding for climate programs in the International Affairs Budget, which are largely cross-cutting, is not detailed.
 However, funding levels between FY2023 and FY2024 remained essentially flat, including for the Clean Technology Fund and the Global Environmental Fund.
-Once again, there was no specific allocation for the Green Climate Fund, but the State Department is permitted to make a US contribution.
+There was no specific allocation for the Green Climate Fund, but the State Department is permitted to make a US contribution.
+The upcoming Trump administration's priorities are yet to be determined.

-Gender equality: Gender has gained greater attention under Biden.
-He has elevated a representative for gender equality to a cabinet-level position for the first time, established a White House Gender Policy Council within the Executive Office of the President, and released the first-ever US National Strategy for Gender Equity and Equality, which applies to both US domestic and international policy.
-The FY2024 levels remained essentially at FY2023 levels, including US$250 million for GBV, US$150 million for Women, Peace, and Security Strategy, and US$200 million for the Gender Equity and Equality Action Fund.
+Gender equality: The first-ever US National Strategy for Gender Equity and Equality, which applies to both US domestic and international policy, was released in 2021.
+FY2024 funding to gender remained essentially at FY2023 levels, including US$250 million for GBV, US$150 million for Women, Peace, and Security Strategy, and US$200 million for the Gender Equity and Equality Action Fund.
 The FY2025 budget requested a 15% increase in gender accounts.
+The upcoming Trump administration's priorities are yet to be determined.

 The end of Roe v.
 Wade?

-While agriculture and education are key sectors for the US, neither are considered top-level within the new JSP 2022-2026.
-Food security, however, has consistent bipartisan congressional support and is a high priority for the Biden Administration.
-However, FY2024 enacted levels cut international food programs by 6%.
+While agriculture and education are key sectors for the US, they are typically not considered top-level priorities.
+Food security has consistent bipartisan congressional support.
+However, FY2024 enacted levels cut international food programs by 6% compared to the previous year.
+The upcoming Trump administration's priorities are yet to be determined.

 By region